Couple seeks cure for 2-year-old with rare disease

 "We were told that the prognosis was going to be really bad, so specifically we were told that Eli would not be able to walk or talk, to sit up, to crawl, to feed himself, and that he would have a host of very challenging health issues, being immunocompromised, that he would suffer from dangerous seizures that have brought us to the hospital … visual impairment, uncontrolled movements … it’s an endless list."

 Most of those predictions have come to pass, Scott said.
-The disorder also shortens life expectancy, he dad said.
+The disorder also shortens life expectancy, the dad said.

 "We’ve been in and out of the hospital.
 He participates in usually around 20 therapy appointments per week.
 And, developmentally, he is not able to do most basic things.
 So, what we were told was going to happen was accurate, but it doesn’t change our resolve to change that course, and we believe that we’re going to be able to do it."